Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 As far as garden crops are concerned, garlic is one of the easiest to grow.
 Better yet, garlic plants are virtually pest-resistant.
 With these qualities, it's pretty much just a water-and-wait game.
 Although there's not a whole lot of effort needed to grow garlic in containers, you do need to cover some basic necessities in order to produce a good crop!

-For container gardeners, soil will be the most important aspect of the garlic growing process.
+For container gardeners, the soil will be the most important aspect of the garlic growing process.
 With garlic regarded as a heavy feeder, the potting soil used will need to be rich in initial nutrition but also provide a steady release of nutrients over the season.
 A premium, well-composted soil amended with earthworm castings and bone meal provides an excellent nutrient stream.

 To produce full heads of garlic, it is recommended that your garlic plants receive at least six hours of strong sunlight daily.
 South-facing areas will tend to provide the best growing conditions, but garlic can also be grown with success facing east or west as well.

 Most container gardeners tend to only plan for summer crops.
 The problem is that by the time your tomatoes are ready to plant, garlic should have already been planted months ago!
 So, if it's garlic heads you're after, plan to plant very early in the season.

 Any size container will do when growing garlic.
 However, the size of the container will determine how many plants can be grown.
 Wood or clay pots are preferred over plastic.
 These "breathable" materials allow for greater aeration of the roots when compared to plastic.